mmckelvy/walk-object/README.md

 # walk-object
+`function walkObject(root, fn)`

 Walks an object's keys, calling a function when a leaf node is reached.

+param: `{object} root` - The object to walk.
+param: `{function} fn` - Function to call on each node.

-The function will be passed the leaf node's value and the location (the location will be an array).
+The function will be passed an object with the following properties:

+`value: {any}` - The value of the current node.
+`key: {string}` - The key for the current node.
+If node is an element of an array key will be in the format of `key:index`.
+See walk-object.test.js for an example.
+`location: {array}` - The full location of the current node (see example below).
+`isLeaf: {boolean}` - Whether or not the node is a leaf.

 You can also pass an optional function to be called on each non-leaf node.